Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: Acknowledgments

 We thank the SRI team for packaging multiple detectors and performing screening tests, and for their advice during our detector characterization effort.
-We acknowledge the support of JPL and Caltech's President and Director's Research and Development Fund (PDRDF Program).
+We acknowledge the support of JPL and Caltech's President and Director's Research and Development Fund (PDRDF Program) which supported the majority of this investigation.
 We also gratefully acknowledge the collaborative agreement between APL-SRI-JPL that made wafers available for this work.

 \end{spacing}